desmondfowler/Azeroth-Tour-Guide/README.md

 - **Interactive Map**

   - _STATIC_: Start with an SVG of Azeroth.
-Kalimdor, Eastern Kingdoms, the classics. _Implemented via static PNG_
+Kalimdor, Eastern Kingdoms.
   - _NEXT_: Clickable regions that link to location details.
   - _NEXT_: Dynamic map with highlights.
   - _NEXT_: Add in new zones?
 I hear the Dragon Isles are nice this time of year.

 - **Location Listings**

   - _STATIC_: Hardcoded list.
-Think Orgrimmar, Stormwind, etc. _Implemented via Region pages (e.g. `/The&20Barrens`)_
+Orgrimmar, Stormwind, etc.
-  - _NEXT_: Add descriptions, maybe pull some lore from WoWpedia. _Partially implemented through region pages with description and faction info_
+  - _NEXT_: Add descriptions, maybe pull some lore from WoWpedia.
-  - _NEXT_: Toss in screenshots from WoW for images. _Partially implemented through placeholders; API will serve real WoW shots later._
+  - _NEXT_: Toss in screenshots from WoW for images.

 - **Search Functionality**
-  - _STATIC_: A search bar that just sits there for now. _Partially immplemented through random region button, full search bar up next!_
+  - _STATIC_: A search bar that just sits there for now.
   - _NEXT_: Filter locations based on what’s typed.
   - _NEXT_: Highlight matches on the dynamic map.